Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2016-07-06-Orthonormal.md

 {% endhighlight %}

 \\
-Note I'm only using X86 issues as a quick-n-dirty measure of goodness (easy to copy-n-past into godblot).
+Note I'm only using X86 issues as a quick-n-dirty measure of goodness (easy to copy-n-past into godbolt).

 A summary of results: